Return to top

 Veggies stir frying in a wok.

-Finish Filling: Add the tofu back into the pan and stir to combine with the rest of the ingredients.
-Warm the vegetarian egg roll filling through for 5 minutes.
+Finish Filling: Once the veggies are done, I add the tofu back into the pan and stir to combine with the rest of the ingredients.
+Then I let the mixture cook for another 5 minutes to warm through.

 Tofu and veggies stir frying in a wok.

-Serve: Serve this low carb vegetarian egg roll in a bowl warm or at room temperature, topped with green onions, sesame seeds, chopped cashews, siracha, and/or cilantro.
+Serve: When ready, I serve my low-carb vegetarian egg roll in a bowl warm or at room temperature, topped with green onions, sesame seeds, chopped cashews, siracha, and cilantro.

 Vegan egg roll in a bowl, served in a white bowl, garnished with green onions.